DaltonCole/CS6601_Secure_Data_Analysis/Project1/README.txt

-Only file I made was millionaireProblem.cir
-To run it either type ./runparserrandom circuitfile.cir to run with input files ./runtestgcparser circuitfile.cir inputfile For more details see given readme

 readme for wei
-First gcparser must be downloaded and java installed It can be downloaded directly from http://mightbeevil.org/gcparser/ or https://github.com/wrmelicher/GCParser
+First gcparser must be downloaded
+It can be downloaded directly from http://mightbeevil.org/gcparser/ or https://github.com/wrmelicher/GCParser
-Then you can use our given circuit file to securely compute millionare problem To run use script given in GCParser runparserrandom runs the circuit with random input runtestgcparser runs the circuit with inputs from a given input file we provide two sample input files one with first party greater one with second to define your own input change values in either of the given files
+Additionally we expect java and python3 to be installed

+We provide a h1Circuit generator which takes inputs and generates and runs circuit file to solve the millionaire's problem securely

+To run python h1CircuitGenerator /full/path/toGCParser/install/GCParser numberOfBitsForEachPartyInput
+Party1Input Party2Input

+This will generate the millionaireCircuit.cir Party1InputFile Party2InputFile

+Then the program runs GCParser with generated files via the runCircuit script.
-results are displayed and piped into GCParser/results as siclientout and siserverout.
+The results will be piped into ./results/siclientout ./results/siserverout

+The result files have a variable firstpartygreater which is 1 if first party input is greater than the second party input